ManifoldScholar/manifold-docs/_docs/installing/ubuntu/install.md

 title: "Installing Manifold on Ubuntu: Download & Install Package"
 menu:
   installation_ubuntu:
-    title: "Step 1: Installation"
+    title: "Installation"
     weight: 1
 ---

-{% assign release = site.data.install_instructions.release %}
+{% assign ubuntu_16_release = site.data.releases.ubuntu16[0] %}
-{% assign os = site.data.install_instructions.os %}
+{% assign ubuntu_18_release = site.data.releases.ubuntu18[0] %}

 {% include installation/notice.md %}

+The most recent Manifold Ubuntu release is <strong>{{ubuntu_18_release.build_version}}</strong>.
+To install previous releases, grab the apprporiate URL from the [downloads page](/docs/reference/downloads.html).

-The following instructions have only been tested on {{os}} hosts.
-Your mileage will almost certainly vary if you attempt to install Manifold on a different linux distribution.
+The following instructions have only been tested on Ubuntu 16 and Ubuntu 18 hosts.
+We recommend installing Manifold on Ubuntu 18.
+Your mileage will almost certainly vary if you attempt to install Manifold on a different Debian based distribution.

-## Installation Prerequisites

-1. Manifold should be installed on a virtual or physical server with at least 1 CPU and 6 GB of RAM (8GB preferred).<sup>[1](#note-1)</sup> We've had good luck installing Manifold on [Google Cloud Compute instances](https://cloud.google.com/compute/docs/instances/), [AWS EC2 instances](https://aws.amazon.com/ec2/instance-types/), and [Digital Ocean droplets](https://www.digitalocean.com/).

-2. You will need to have root access to the server and the ability to shell into the server.

-3. Your server should have a fully qualified domain name (FQDN).
-If the hostname is setup correctly, the installer should detect it and configure manifold accordingly.
-If it's not, you can set the hostname manually in /etc/manifold/manifold.rb and reconfigure the application.
-Reconfiguration is discussed below.
+{% include installation/requirements.md %}

 ## Installation Process